+BSc Cardiology is amongst the sought-after courses for those aiming to specialize in a particular field of medicine.
 The human heart is one of the most complex parts to study and those who explore the science and disorders of the human heart are called Cardiologists.
 Cardiology is a medical branch of internal medicine that deals with diagnosing and subsequent treatment of various heart conditions such as coronary artery disease, heart failure, congenital heart defects, valvular disease, electrophysiology, etc. From the list of Medical Science courses, BSc Cardiology is popular amongst those who want to pursue a career as Cardiac Technologists.
 It is the first step towards delving deep into understanding various facets related to the functioning of a human heart.
-In this blog, we will give you a complete insight into BSc Cardiology and what the course entails along with the colleges and universities around the world that are renowned for this course.
+In this blog, we will give you a complete insight into BSc Cardiology and what the course entails along with BSc Cardiology colleges and universities in India and around the world that are renowned for this course.

 |Basic Eligibility||Passed 10+2 in Science Stream|